akgillespie8/gillespielabsite/_pages/openings.md

 # Open positions

+### We are in the process of building our team!
+Several positions are currently open.

+If you're interested in working with us as a **Postdoc**

+**Graduate Students** Our lab is affiliated with the Neuroscience PhD program and

+**Research technicians:** We have an open posting [here](link), please check it out and apply if interested!

+**Undergrads:** No positions open yet, but possibly in Fall 2023.

-**We are currently open for PhD and postdoc applications related to our ERC CoG grant.
+currently open for PhD and postdoc applications related to our ERC CoG grant.
 The positions are mostly related to the Electron Pair Microscopy projects.**

 We are  looking for new group members with passion, talent, and grit!